hbctraining/Intro-to-R/lessons/04_introR-data-manipulation.md

 ***
 **Exercise**

-1. Extract only the elements in `samplegroup` that are not KO.
-2. Use the `samplegroup` vector we created in a previous lesson, and change that to an ordered factor such that KO < CTL < OE.
+1. Use the `samplegroup` vector we created in a previous lesson, and change that to an ordered factor such that KO < CTL < OE.

 ***